Probing new physics in class-I $B$-meson decays into heavy-light final states: Theoretical framework

 \subsection{Effective weak Hamiltonian}

-The class-I $\bar B_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays are mediated by the underlying quark-level $b\to c\bar u d(s)$ transitions.
-Once the top quark, the gauge bosons $W^\pm$ and $Z^0$, the Higgs boson, as well as other heavy degrees of freedom present in any extension of the SM are integrated out, the corresponding QCD amplitudes of the decays are computed most conveniently in the framework of effective weak Hamiltonian~\cite{Buchalla:1995vs,Buras:1998raa}, which for the problem at hand reads\footnote{Here we assume that the mass scale $\mu_0$ of NP beyond the SM satisfies $\mu_0\gg m_b$, and the NP effects can be therefore accounted for through a local effective weak Hamiltonian.}
+The class-I $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays are mediated by the quark-level $b\to c\bar{u} d(s)$ transitions.
+Once the top quark, the gauge bosons $W^\pm$ and $Z^0$, the Higgs boson, as well as other heavy degrees of freedom present in any extension of the SM are integrated out, the corresponding QCD amplitudes of the decays are computed most conveniently in the framework of effective weak Hamiltonian~\cite{Buchalla:1995vs,Buras:1998raa}, which for the problem at hand reads\footnote{Here we assume that the NP scale $\mu_0$ satisfies the condition $\mu_0\gg m_b$, ensuring therefore that all the NP effects can be accounted for by such a local effective weak Hamiltonian.}

-where $G_F$ is the Fermi constant, and $V_{cb}V^*_{uq}$ ($q=d,s$) is the product of the CKM matrix elements. $\mQ_{i}$ ($i=1,2$) are the two SM four-quark current-current operators given in the Buchalla-Buras-Lautenbacher (BBL) basis~\cite{Buchalla:1995vs}, while the remaining ones in eq.~\eqref{eq:Hamiltonian} denote the full set of twenty linearly independent four-quark operators that can contribute, either directly or through operator mixing, to the weak $b\to c \bar u d(s)$ transitions~\cite{Ciuchini:1997bw,Ciuchini:1998ix,Buras:2000if}.
+where $G_F$ is the Fermi constant, and $V_{cb}V^*_{uq}$ ($q=d,s$) the product of the CKM matrix elements. $\mQ_{i}$ ($i=1,2$) are the two SM four-quark current-current operators given in the Buchalla-Buras-Lautenbacher (BBL) basis~\cite{Buchalla:1995vs}, while the remaining ones in eq.~\eqref{eq:Hamiltonian} denote the full set of twenty linearly independent four-quark operators that can contribute, either directly or through operator mixing, to the quark-level $b\to c \bar{u} d(s)$ transitions~\cite{Ciuchini:1997bw,Ciuchini:1998ix,Buras:2000if}.

-The NP four-quark operators can be further split into eight separate sectors, between which there is no mixing~\cite{Buras:2000if,Buras:2012gm}.
-The operators belonging to the two sectors $VLL$ and $VLR$, which are relevant for contributions mediated by a heavy charged gauge boson present in any extension of the SM, can be written, respectively, as~\cite{Buras:2000if,Buras:2012gm}
+The NP four-quark operators can be further split into eight separate sectors, among which there is no mixing~\cite{Buras:2000if,Buras:2012gm}.
+Firstly, the operators belonging to the two sectors $VLL$ and $VLR$, which are relevant for tree-level contributions mediated by heavy charged gauge bosons in any extension of the SM, can be written, respectively, as~\cite{Buras:2000if,Buras:2012gm}

-where $\alpha$, $\beta$ are the color indices, and $\mQ_{i}^{VLL}$ are identical to the SM operators $\mQ_{i}$ in the BBL basis~\cite{Buchalla:1995vs}.
-The operators belonging to the two sectors $SLL$ and $SLR$, which are relevant for contributions generated by a new heavy charged scalar, are given, respectively, by~\cite{Buras:2000if,Buras:2012gm}
+where $\alpha$, $\beta$ are the color indices, and $\mQ_{i}^{VLL}$ are identical to the SM operators $\mQ_{i}$ given in the BBL basis~\cite{Buchalla:1995vs}.
+Secondly, the operators belonging to the two sectors $SLL$ and $SLR$, which are relevant for tree-level contributions generated by new heavy charged scalars, are given, respectively, by~\cite{Buras:2000if,Buras:2012gm}